Start9Labs/vaultwarden-startos/docs/instructions.md

 - To use the Bitwarden mobile app, you must first enable Tor on your device by following the [iOS instructions](https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/tor-ios) or [Android instructions](https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/tor-android)

-> **_NOTE:_** Some iOS users see an error with the text *"We were unable to process your request.
-Please try again or contact us."* when using the `.local` address, this can be bypassed by selecting `Ok`.
+> **_NOTE:_** Some mobile device users see an error with the text *"We were unable to process your request.
+Please try again or contact us." or similar* when using the `.local` address, this can be bypassed by continuing as if there were no error.
 If this does not work, more troubleshooting may be required.

 ### Using Bitwarden Web Vault